doconix/autotimers/readme.md

 Why not just use `window.setTimeout`?
 Because these timers provide:

-* A much easier API for starting, running, and cancelling
+* OO interface for starting, running, and cancelling.
+* No dependencies.
 * Automatic timer id tracking.
 * Several types of repeating timers.
-* Automatically clearing of timers with the same name (super useful when you need a `keyUp` responder to trigger when the user stops typing for 500 ms in a text control).
+* Automatically clearing of timers with the same name
-* Automatic stopping of repeating timer after a number of runs.
+* Automatic stopping after a number of runs.
-* Automatic timer removal when related elements are removed from the DOM.
+* Automatic removal when related elements are removed from the DOM.
 * Multiple, named timers per element.
 * `this` is available in your timed function.